Spaces of smooth embeddings and configuration categories: Operads and fiberwise complete Segal spaces

 \begin{prop} If $P$ and $Q$ are operads in spaces such that $P(\uli 0)$, $P(\uli 1)$, $Q(\uli 0)$ and $Q(\uli 1)$ are weakly contractible, then the map

 given by composition with $\varphi$ is a weak equivalence. \end{prop}

 The proof of proposition~\ref{prop-othertree} begins with another reduction step showing that $\dend$ can be replaced by a more user-friendly subcategory $\dendroca$.
-That is to say, no essential information is lost if the dendroidal nerves $N_dP$, $N_dP$ are replaced by their restrictions to $\dendroca$ which we denote $N_d^{rc}P$ and $N_d^{rc}Q$.
+That is to say, no essential information is lost if the dendroidal nerves $N_dP$, $N_dP$ are replaced by their restrictions to $\dendroca$.

 \begin{defn} {\rm The category $\dend$ has a full subcategory $\dendca$ spanned by the objects $T$ where the set of leaves $\lambda(T)$ is empty.
 The category $\dendca$\,, as a category in its own right, is much easier to understand than $\dend$.
 Its objects are finite posets $T$ (we no longer distinguish between $T$ and $\epsilon(T)$, the set of edges) with a unique minimal element such that, for every $e\in T$, the set $\{y\in T~|~y\le e\}$ is linearly ordered.
 A morphism $S\to T$ in $\dendca$ is a map $f\co S\to T$ of sets such that $e_0\le e_1$ in $S$ implies $f(e_0)\le f(e_1)$ in $T$\,, and $e_0,e_1$ unrelated in $S$ implies that $f(e_0),f(e_1)$ are unrelated in $T$.
 Beware that such an $f$ need not be injective.
 (For example, if $S$ and $T$ happen to be totally ordered, then any map $f\co S\to T$ which respects $\le$ is a morphism.)
 We still find it convenient to draw objects $T$ of $\dendca$ as 1-dimensional CW-spaces with edges and vertices; every edge has two vertices except the root, which has just one.
 But the vertices in those drawings are admittedly redundant.